bjherger/toxic_comments/docs/writeup/Writeup.md

 | insult        | bool  |
 | identity_hate | bool  |

-*Schema for input data set, provided by Kaggle*
+*Schema for input data set, provided by Kaggle and labeled by humans*

 Additionally, there are two highly unique attributes for this data set: